rschuetzler/octopress/source/_posts/2014-05-07-latex-for-researchers-pt-2.markdown

 So, why not use LaTeX?
 As with all things LaTeX, it's going to take a bit of work to learn, but in the long run, the payoff in terms of reduced headaches, panic attacks, and nights spent crying wondering why you can't change the title of this article to Title Case will make it all worthwhile.
-So let's get started
+So let's get started.

 <!-- more -->
 ### Requirements